 "The congregation formed here [Nenthorn] in 1843 embraced adherents also from the parishes of Stitchel, Smailholm, and Ednam.
 A site for a church in Smailholm was refused.
 The congregation at Nenthorn was therefore largely drawn from that parish."

 Rev. Ewing writes that by 1848 the membership of this congregation was 170; by 1900 it was 115.

 The parish church (Church of Scotland) has registers dating from 1640.
-Old Parish Registers (before 1855) are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
-Later parish registers (after 1855) are often held in the National Archives of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).
+Old Parish Registers (before 1855) are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in local libraries and in LDS Family History Centres around the world.
+Later parish registers (after 1855) are often held in the National Records of Scotland as are any records of non-conformist churches in the area (often unfilmed and unindexed, and only available there).

 As a Burgh of Barony, Stichill was presided over by a Baron Court.
 Many of these old court records were published at the start of this century:

 Records of the Baron Court of Stitchill, 1655-1807

 Published by the Scottish History Society, 1905.